ofischbach24/RubyBot/README.md

 Steps:

+Run test.rb to ensure that everything is wired correctly.

 Execute the setup.sh script to install dependencies and make the necessary scripts executable.

 Run the controller_monitor.sh script to continuously monitor for the PS4 controller and launch the Ruby script when detected.